 If you cannot afford to staircase up to 100% in one go, then think about staircasing in chunks and make longer term plans to achieve this.
 Talk to us and we'll explain how it works.
-Older leases allow three further steps in which to increase your ownership to the maximum percentage allowed (please note that if a previous shared owner has already staircased, this will count as one of these three steps).
-Newer leases do not have any restrictions on the number of times you can buy further shares.
+The lease allows three further steps in which to increase your ownership to the maximum percentage allowed (please note that if a previous shared owner has already staircased, this will count as one of these three steps).

 At Moat, we encourage home owners to increase the shares in their homes, so they can build a better future for themselves and their families.
 This is especially important as you approach retirement age if you are close to paying off your mortgage and wish to avoid paying rent out of your pension.